raiden-network/raiden/docs/rest_api.rst

    :statuscode 400: The provided json is in some way malformed
    :statuscode 402: The payment can't start due to insufficient balance
    :statuscode 404: The given token and / or target addresses are not valid EIP55-encoded Ethereum addresses
-   :statuscode 409: The address or the amount is invalid, or there is no path to the target, or the identifier is already in use for a different payment.
+   :statuscode 409: The address or the amount is invalid, or there is no path to the target, or the identifier is already in use for a different payment, or the static path sent is not usable.
    :statuscode 500: Internal Raiden node error
    :statuscode 503: The API is currently unavailable, e. g. because the Raiden node is still in the initial sync or shutting down.